dvaragnolo/NLP-QA-BENCHMARK/README.md

 ### Templates
 In the CIDOC-QA-BENCHMARK repository, can be found the SPARQL template queries that sent to <https://triplydb.com/smithsonian/american-art-museum/sparql/american-art-museum>.
 The placeholders {Art Work} and {Artist} are replaced with entities present in the KG.
 From original templates, we add the following filtrer on SPARQL Query to specify the label of Art Work or Artist).
 ### Named Entity Recognition
+Before the Syntactic Analysis performed by the parser Stanza, a module of Named Entity Recognition is applied.
+The NER is performed by a Gazetter's technique, which implies a pattern matching of a gazetteer containing all the art works' label and artists' name.
+The pattern matching is made by longest match.
+The entity recognized is substituted by a placeholder, recognized as proper name (PROPN) by Stanza.
+The placeholder is replaced by the original term on the final SPARQL Query generated.
+In the directory and in the summary below, the results are presented with the use NER module (NER_true) and without it (NER_false).

 ### Results